1.3 The key distribution problem

 Traditionally, symmetric encryption suffered one enormous shortcoming – it was necessary for either the sender or the recipient to create a key and then send it to the other party.
 While the key was in transit, it could be stolen or copied by a third party who would then be able to decrypt any ciphertexts encrypted with that key.

-Another problem is that a large number of key pairs are needed between communicating parties.
-This quickly becomes difficult to manage the more there are.
+Another problem is that large numbers of key pairs are needed between communicating parties.
+You would need one key each and two keys in all to communicate between you and another person (call them P1); three keys each between you, P1 and P2; six keys each between you, P1, P2 and P3; ten keys each between you, P1, P2, P3 and P4.
+This quickly becomes difficult to manage.
 This can be calculated as n(n-1)/2 where n is the number of communicating parties.

 For example, if ten parties want to communicate with each other securely they would need 45 different key pairs: 10(10-1)/2 = 45.
 This would increase to 4,950 if there were 100 communicating parties!